 According to Unicef, nine out of ten of the 25,846 children who crossed the Mediterranean in 2016 were unaccompanied.
 An estimated 4,579 people died crossing the Mediterranean between Libya and Italy last year alone, of which over 700 were children.
 It is gravely concerning how viciously the idea of illegal immigration is spreading in the minds of children.
 Deprived of a nurturing, fun and optimistic childhood, one that is protected from trauma and the harsh realities of the world, these children are thrust towards exploitation, slavery, abuse, violence, and death as they flee war, poverty, persecution and a lack of prospects in their countries.
 The Italian Parliament recently passed a historic law to boost support and protection for the record number of foreign unaccompanied and separated children who arrived in Italy.
 With nearly 2,000 foreign children arriving on the Mediterranean in the first two months of 2017, the upward trend in arrivals is expected to continue this year making this law timely and relevant.

 Traditionally, most children have come from sub-Saharan Africa.
 However, recently there has been a huge influx of unaccompanied minors from Egypt, who are now the largest single group.
 Illegal immigration in Egypt used to be limited to the youth but with the rise of poverty and hunger, and an escalating unemployment rate amongst young people in Egypt, the problem has expanded to include children.
 These deteriorating economic conditions in Egypt have made desperate children an obvious prey for smugglers and human-trafficking groups.
 They tease the imaginations of their families with promises of wealth and decorate their ideas of migration.
 They take advantage of the Italian law which says that underage migrants in Italy cannot forcibly be repatriated and mandates that all minors that land on Italian soil be provided with safe housing, food, and access to education.
-Poor and desperate families sell everything they own to provide 30 to 60 thousand Egyptian pounds in the search for a better future for their child, all while knowing that death will continue to stalk them on every step of this perilous journey.
+Poor and desperate families sell everything they own to provide 30 to 60 thousand Egyptian pounds in the search for a better future for their child, all while knowing that death will continue to stalk them on every step of their journey.
 Some drown at sea, others are lost leaving no trail behind them, and those who make it are often exploited by the Italian mafia.

 The Ministry of Immigration in Egypt has prepared a list of penalties for smugglers and parents of smuggled children which was was submitted to the Ministry of Foreign Affairs for implementation.
 These penalties amount to life imprisonment and huge fines for the perpetrators.